michaelnisi/troubled-www/README.md

 ## Installing the Service

-I run this on a minimal [Triton Standard Instance](https://www.joyent.com/blog/understanding-triton-containers) for about three dollars a month.
+Memory might get tight—Node processes are colossal—but lets install on the smallest [Triton Standard Instance](https://www.joyent.com/public-cloud/pricing).

 This is a Node program, so: